-If your entire stockpile is organic, congratulations: you’re doing better than most.
-But if you notice foods from suspicious sources — don’t worry: you can swap them out.
+If your entire stockpile is organic, congratulations.
+You’re doing better than most.
+But if you notice foods from suspicious sources, don’t worry — you can swap them out.

 When it comes to meat and produce, you can’t beat buying local.
 Small, family-owned farms typically use very few pesticides, herbicides, hormones, or antibiotics.

 If you want to confirm, you can always ask the farmer directly.
-Pretty cool.

-The question nearly answers itself.
-Grass fed whey not only packs a superior nutritional punch — beta-lactoglobulin, lactoferrin, and lysozyme — but also supports sustainable farming practices.
+Grass-fed whey not only packs a superior nutritional punch — beta-lactoglobulin, lactoferrin, and lysozyme — but also supports sustainable farming practices.

-- Free from
+- Free from artificial sweeteners and fillers

 - With at least 20 grams of protein per serving size

 - Great customer reviews (you won’t use it if it doesn’t taste good)